Volumetric capture: Visual language

-As every medium creates its own visual language, rules and creative approaches, volumetric video is still at the infancy of this.
-This compares to the addition of sound to moving pictures.
-New design philosophies had to be created and tested.
-Currently the language of film, the art of directing is battle hardened over 100 years.
-In a completely six degrees of freedom, interactive and non-linear world many of the traditional approaches can't function.
-The more experiences are being created and analyzed, the quicker can the community come to a conclusion about this language of experiences.
+As regarding how every medium creates its own visual language, rules and creative approaches, volumetric video is still relatively undeveloped.
+This compares to the addition of sound to moving pictures, as new design philosophies had to be created and tested.
+Currently, in the language of film, the art of directing has had over 100 years to develop, but with six degrees of freedom and an interactive and non-linear world, many traditional approaches face difficulties.
+The more often experiences are created and analyzed, the more quickly the community can come to a conclusion about this language of experiences.